-Here’s some tools you could use:
+Here are some tools you could use:

 *I’m a fan of Evernote (referral/affiliate link: Evernote is free to use, but if you download and install a copy through this link, you’ll get 1 month premium subscription free – and I get points towards premium too).

-The best way forward when you are getting started, is to pick one of the tools above and then stick with it.
+The best way forward when you are getting started is to pick one of the tools above and then stick with it.

 Chopping and changing between them will just confuse the issue and then you’ll end up not writing anything.

 If you want to buy a new diary or notebook for your prayer journal, that’s fine, but don’t wait until you get it: